-More about early symptoms of whooping cough
+Early symptoms of whooping cough

 Typical whooping cough, with nothing except choking attacks of coughing, vomiting or retching afterwards, and sometimes a whoop after a few seconds of breath-holding, usually takes about 2 weeks to develop.
-What happens in these first two weeks is quite important to know when one is trying to distinguish whooping cough from other possible causes of a choking cough.

 Sometimes the cough is worse in the day, or only at night, or when lying down.
 It varies tremendously from person to person.
-But they all end up with the characteristic choking cough at some time or other.

 It can be very confusing for asthmatics, who are quite used to coughing, sometimes with choking.
 But asthmatics are more susceptible to whooping cough and are likely to be undiagnosed for longer.
 There is a useful sign however.
 Asthmatics with whooping cough are usually aware that although the cough is a bit familiar, their chest is not tight as they would expect if it were asthma doing it.
 They usually recognize this but do not think it important enough to mention.
-Indeed, its significance is usually missed at the time by everyone.